Carbonable/carbon-protocol/docs/mint/index.md

 ## 🔒 Private sale

-The private sale is managed by handling a reserved supply substracted from the total supply that can only be airdropped to recipients.
+The private sale is managed by handling a reserved supply substracted from the max supply that can only be airdropped to recipients.

 Reserved supply can be called at any time and can only be decreased after the initial deployment.